Thermal Production of Massless Dark Photons: Introduction

 A massless DP can only have non-renormalizable interactions with the SM fields.
 Indeed, the possible kinetic mixing between the DP and the SM $U(1)_Y$ gauge field can be eliminated through field redefinitions in the massless case~\cite{Holdom:1985ag,Dobrescu:2004wz}.
 Therefore, here the effective field theory needed to perform this calculation, which features dimension-six operators, is also determined extending previous determinations~\cite{Dobrescu:2004wz}.
 The higher-dimensional operators suppressed by appropriate powers of a mass scale, $M$, are interpreted as the low energy manifestation of the other fields forming the dark sector.
 Indeed, those extra fields can act as messengers mediating the interactions between the DP and the SM particles.

 This calculation of thermal DP production rate is relevant for investigating the cosmology of {\it any} model featuring a massless DP, up to temperatures of order $M$, the cutoff of the effective field theory.
 Indeed, here the cosmological DP yield as a function of the temperature, $M$ and its couplings with all SM fields is calculated.
 Moreover, the corresponding DP contribution to the effective number of neutrinos $N_{\rm eff}^{(\nu)}$ is determined.
-In Ref.~\cite{Vogel:2013raa} the contribution to $N_{\rm eff}^{(\nu)}$ of massless dark photons was computed in a specific model.
+In Ref.~\cite{Vogel:2013raa} the contribution to $N_{\rm eff}^{(\nu)}$ of massless dark photons was computed in a specific model\footnote{See also Refs.~\cite{Foot:2014uba,Adshead:2022ovo} for more recent studies.}.
 The computation presented here is far more general as it applies to {\it any} massless-DP model as long as one works in the regime of validity of the effective field theory.

 This paper is organised as follows.
 In Sec.~\ref{LeffSec} the relevant effective field theory including the interactions of a massless DP with all SM fields is presented.
 The computation of the DP thermal production rate per unit of volume is performed in Sec.~\ref{Thermal production}, considering all possible processes at leading order.
 The DP yield is computed in Sec.~\ref{Dark-photon yield} and its contribution to $N_{\rm eff}^{(\nu)}$ is determined in Sec.~\ref{NeffSec}.
 Finally, the conclusions are provided in Sec.~\ref{Conclusions}.